TheMightyAmondee/CustomTokens/README.md

 ### Custom Tokens registers the following tokens:
 - MineLevel the player is currently on
 - VolcanoFloor the player is currently on
+- DeepestMineLevel, the deepest minelevel the player has reached
 - Anniversary of the player, split into two tokens, AnniversaryDay and AnniversarySeason
 - YearsMarried, total number of years married
 - QuestIDsCompleted, a list of quest ids that the player has completed